nhsconnect/Demographic-Event-Messages-CareConnect/pages/explore/explore_pds_birth_notification.md

 ## PDS Birth Notification Event Message Life Cycle ##

-The `PDS Birth Notification` event message is always a `new` event and there is no concept of `update` or `delete` for the event message.
+The `PDS Birth Notification` event message is only ever sent once by the Spine and will be a `new` event.
+There is no concept of `update` or `delete` for the event message.

 The birth notification event will be triggered by a birth being registerd on the Spine.